Nevada Residential Lease Agreement

 Does a Nevada lease need to be notarized?

-Leases in Nevada do not need to be notarized.
-Once signed by both parties, they are considered legally binding.
+Leases in Nevada do not require notarization.
+Once signed by both parties, the agreement is considered legally binding.

 Can you withhold rent for repairs in Nevada?